Parsl/parslguts/colophon.rst

 Colophon
 ########

-written in rst
+Written in rst

-rendered with sphinx
+Rendered with sphinx

+Edited with ``vi`` and vscode

+This text was prepared against Parsl version 2024.08.19